stephancasas/presto/README.md

 />
 ```

 Indexing for incremented exposure begins at `1`.
-If you don't provide a numeric value (like the example above), Snowblade assumes a value of `1` unless another element in the component definition is assigned `$$exposes` directly as `$$exposes="button"`.
-In cases such as these, Snowblade would pass anything prefixed with `button|` onto that element, and anything prefixed with `button1|` onto the first instance of `BasicButton`.
+If you don't provide a numeric value (like the example above), Presto assumes a value of `1` unless another element in the component definition is assigned `$$exposes` directly as `$$exposes="button"`.
+In cases such as these, Presto would pass anything prefixed with `button|` onto that element, and anything prefixed with `button1|` onto the first instance of `BasicButton`.

 ### Coalescence Control Reference